 When do your seasons begin?

-Pop Warner is one season a year with the first day of practice usually on August 1st (depending on when it falls) and lasts for most teams through November.
-All teams Junior Pee Wee and above are able to compete all the way to Nationals in December.
+Pop Warner is one season a year with the first day of practice usually on or about the first Monday in August and lasts for most teams through November.
+All weighted teams Junior Pee Wee and above are able to compete all the way to Nationals in December.
+Unweighted teams are able to compete through to the state title.

 who can I call to ask questions?